E-Governance Act: Bicameral

 On 3 February 2025, the Senate formally designated its conferees to the bicameral conference committee.
 The chamber named Senator Alan Peter Cayetano, Senator Lito Lapid, and Senator Aquilino Pimentel III to represent the Senate in reconciling the differing provisions of the two measures.
 On 4 February 2025, the House of Representatives likewise designated its conferees, following a decision made by the Senate.
 The House panel included Representative Tobias Reynald Tiangco of the Lone District of Navotas City, Representative Cheeno Miguel Almario of the Second District of Davao Oriental, Representative Maricar Zamora Nograles‑Almario of the First District of Davao de Oro, Representative Joel Cabredo of the Third District of Albay, and Representative Richard Ongchuan of the Lone District of Northern Samar.

 After months of technical working sessions and negotiations, the bicameral conference committee completed its work.
 On 9 June 2025, the Conference Committee Report on the disagreeing provisions of House Bill No. 7327 and Senate Bill No. 2781 was submitted to the Senate.
 The report recommended that House Bill No. 7327, in consolidation with Senate Bill No. 2781, be approved in accordance with the reconciled text agreed upon by the conferees.
 On the same day, Senator Alan Peter Cayetano delivered the sponsorship speech for the conference committee report in the Senate plenary.
 Later that day, the Senate approved the report.
 The House of Representatives likewise approved the conference committee report the same day.

 Approval of the President

-President Ferdinand Marcos Jr. approved the measure on September 5, 2025.
+President Bongbong Marcos approved the measure on September 5, 2025.